Skip to Content

 That may bring your own uninsured/underinsured motorist coverage into the picture.
 This is a big reason to be careful before signing releases or settling quickly.

-If the crash caused a death
+What if the crash caused a death?

 If you lost a loved one in a drunk-driving crash, you may be dealing with grief while also getting calls from insurers.